mveeprojects/ScalaWiremock/README.md

 This is the most simple method to create mappings, you write json files that represent the request and response you want to stub for, then you mount these to a particular directory within the Wiremock docker container.

-This is more of a manual, hard-coded approach.
+This is more of a manual, hard-coded (static) approach.
 Everything is set up ahead of the app/tests running, and you won't be able to change/clear any mappings dynamically (without adding code to do so - see next section).

 In order for this approach to meet all of your needs you'll need to explicitly define every stub your app/tests need